 A renowned and highly sought after vocal teacher she currently teaches at Aberdeen University and The Reid School of Music at Edinburgh University alongside a busy private teaching and workshop tuition schedule.
 She also leads her local community choir – The Pathhead Choir.

-In the last few years Sophie has expanded her creative practice to include writing spoken word, poetry and prose that she delivers in performance alongside her songs.
-She gained a Creative Writing Masters with distinction in 2019 and is working towards getting her first book of personal essays published.
+In recent years Sophie has expanded her creative practice to include writing spoken word, poetry and prose and producing short film poems.
+She was awarded a Creative Writing Masters with distinction in 2019 and now has various pieces of writing published.
+One of her film poems is being screened at the ‘Women Over Fifty Film Festival’ 2021.